 LSU, The biggest topic on Twitter

-After the LSU Tigers historical win against Alabama 46-41, Twitter is going crazy between congratulations and Heismon the fun doesn't stop.
+After the LSU Tigers historical win against Alabama 46-41, Twitter is going crazy between congratulations and Heisman the fun doesn't stop.
 Some of the biggest names have chimed in on the conversation.
 Heres a list of the tweets dropped.

 https://t.co/KkZEHQMf8W pic.twitter.com/DWb93QBKjB— Donald J. Trump (@realDonaldTrump) November 10, 2019